Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 National Cemetery at Gettysburg - Taneytown Road

 Thousands of Union soldiers are buried here, amongst them are two veterans of the US Colored Troops.
-Henry Gooden of the 127th USCT, interred in Section 13 near the center of the Cemetery, and Charles H. Parker of the Third Regiment USCT, who is rests in the north western portion.
+Henry Gooden of the 127th USCT, interred in Section 13 near the center of the Cemetery, and Charles H. Parker of the Third Regiment USCT, who is rests in the northwestern portion.
 Gooden, who enlisted in 1864, engaged in combat at Deep Bottom.
-He was the only black Civil War veteran in the National Cemetery unitl 1936, having been moved in 1884 from his original burial in the Alms House Cemetery.
+He was the only black Civil War veteran in the National Cemetery until 1936, having been moved in 1884 from his original burial in the Alms House Cemetery.
 Parker, who was originally buried in the Yellow Hill Cemetery, was reinterred in the National Cemetery in 1936.
 Here you can also see where President Lincoln delivered the Gettysburg Address reminding everyone that all are created equal.

 Menallen Friends Meetinghouse and burial place - 1107 Carlisle Road, Biglerville

 This site in on the National Park Service National Underground Railroad Network to Freedom marking the place where Cyrus and Mary Ann (Cook) Griest are buried.
 The Griests were Quakers at Menallen Meeting.
 They were agents in the Underground Railroad in the Quaker Valley and they worked with the Mathews family on Yellow Hill.
 The Mathews were free Negroes who moved there from Maryland.
 Together, the Mathews and Quakers worked together to bring others to freedom from enslavement.